johnwhitington/cpdf-source/cpdf.1.md

 **-o** \<filename>

 : The output filename.
-Beware of writing back to the same file.
+Beware of writing back to the input file.

 **-i** \<filename>